-Graham has been ACAD Manager since joining the association in 2013.
-Graham has worked in the Asbestos industry for most of his working life after graduating from the University of Sheffield.
-His role reflects ACAD’s central aim of improving standards throughout the Asbestos industry by continually developing ACAD, overseeing ACAD’s activities and representing membership views at all relevant HSE meetings including the Asbestos Liaison Group (ALG) as well as various Build UK groups where Graham takes a leading role.
+Graham has been ACAD Manager since joining the association in 2013 having worked in the Asbestos sector for most of his working life after graduating from the University of Sheffield.
+His role reflects ACAD’s central aim of improving standards throughout the Asbestos industry by continually developing ACAD, overseeing ACAD’s activities and representing ACAD members’ views at all relevant HSE meetings including the Asbestos Liaison Group (ALG) as well as various Build UK groups where Graham takes a leading role.

 EVEN MORE SEMINARS

 Stephen Sadley - Asbestos Removal – what reassurance for clients of competency